directdemocracy-vote/judge/httpdocs/test/README.md

 return target
 ```
 ### Create new citizens
-During this part, new citizens are spawns.
+During this part, new citizens are spawned.
-They represents people that have heard of the application through the media or by themself.
+They represents people that have heard of the application through the media or by themselves.

 ### In the main loop
 First, there is probability check that can totally cancel this phase.